yetanothermightytool/powershell/vbr/vbr-job-scanner/README.md

 ## Purpose

 This script checks if any of the x incremental backups (Depth) is y% larger (Growth) than the average.
+Version 1.1 added the option to check for unusual job duration.

 The vbr-job-scanner-post-script.ps1 directly logs the information into your Veeam Backup and Replication job.